LJTian/kubebuilder-cn/docs/book/src/cronjob-tutorial/gvks.md

 ## So, how does that correspond to Go?

-When we refer to a kind in a particular group version, we'll call it a *GroupVersionKind*, or GVK for short.
+When we refer to a kind in a particular group-version, we'll call it a *GroupVersionKind*, or GVK for short.
 Same with resources and GVR.
 As we'll see shortly, each GVK corresponds to a given root Go type in a package.